Ludvig Hallbäck

 Ludvig Hallbäck (born 27 October 2000) is a Swedish handball player who plays for German club Frisch Auf Göppingen.

 Career

 Hallbäck started his career at HK Aranäs, where his father, Jerry Hallbäck, was a coach.
 In 2017 he joined Ystads IF together with his father, where his brother Anton also played.
-Here he named player of the month in July/August in both 2017 an 2018.
+Here he named player of the month in July/August in both 2017 and 2018.

 In 2021 he joined Danish side Bjerringbro-Silkeborg.
 In the 2021-22 season he won bronze medals with the team.
 He left the team in 2024 to join German side Frisch Auf Göppingen.

 In April 2025 he had an elbow injury and missed the rest of the season.